Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Discussions and Conclusion

 There is much scope to extend this work even further.
 A promising direction is to come up with robust and condense Error-Correcting Codes, so that, the fidelity may be increased without discarding all the Bell-pairs.
-This will result in higher yield-rates without sacrificing the error-rates.
+It is expected that this will result in higher yield-rates without sacrificing the error-rates.
 Another approach would be to co-design hardware-specific error-correcting codes, taking into account the device-architecture of a quantum system, so that errors can be mitigated more efficiently.
-The present work can be a useful guide in that direction.
+The present work may act as a useful guide in that direction.